spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Next Steps

-When you receive credentials and a URL from Spectro Cloud, register the Spectro VM Dashboard pack in your Palette environment.
+When you receive credentials and an endpoint URL from Spectro Cloud, register the Spectro VM Dashboard pack in your Palette environment.
 Follow steps in [Configure a Custom Pack Registry](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry#configureacustompackregistryonthepaletteconsole) and provide the URL as the endpoint.

 <br />